 The investment type you choose should be properly aligned with your personal investment goals.
-You might choose one investment type based on low transaction fees, or another based on the quality of the investment advice that’s offered.
-Here’s a look at the different methods you can use to invest in the S&P/ASX 200 Index:
+You might choose one investment type based on low transaction fees or another based on the quality of the investment advice that’s offered.
+Here’s a look at the different methods you can use to invest in this index:

-A mutual fund is an investment fund run by a professional money manager, which you can buy either through a broker or the company that administers the ASX 200 fund.
-A mutual ASX 200 fund (also called an index fund) enables you to invest in all of the S&P/ASX 200 Index’s stocks at once, in the same way you would with an ASX 200 ETF.
-But ASX 200 funds differ from ETFs in two ways: you can only buy ASX 200 stocks at the end of the stock market’s trading day, and they cost more to trade and to own than ASX 200 ETFs do.
-With this in mind, mutual ASX 200 funds make most sense if you’re looking to buy ASX 200 stocks and hold, rather than trade, an investment.
+A mutual fund is an investment fund run by a professional money manager, which you can buy either through a broker or the company that administers the fund.
+A mutual fund (also called an index fund) enables you to invest in all of the index’s stocks at once in the same way you would with an ETF.
+However, funds differ from ETFs in two ways: you can only buy funds at the end of the stock market’s trading day, and they cost more to trade and to own than ETFs do.
+With this in mind, mutual funds make the most sense if you’re looking to buy stocks and hold, rather than trade.

 2. Use our top tips to be a successful investor

-To invest in the S&P/ASX 200 Index, it’s best to map out an investment plan ahead of time.
+To invest, it’s best to map out an investment plan ahead of time.
 Check out our top tips to become a successful investor:

 - Do your research.
-Your research should start by studying how the S&P/ASX 200 Index has performed both recently and historically.
-After that, you can analyse how investing in the ASX 200 Index compares to other investments.
+Your research should start by studying how the index in question has performed both recently and historically.
+After that, you can analyse how investing in this index compares to other investments.
 Finally, figure out your goals, which will help you figure out if you want to buy and hold for the long term, or aim for quicker gains.

 - Select the right platform.
 The investing platform you pick should align with your specific investment goals.
 If you care a lot about getting the lowest transaction fees, that’s a very different goal than demanding in-depth investment advice.
-It’s best to sort all of that out before you select the platform you want to use to invest in the S&P/ASX 200 Index.
+It’s best to sort all of that out before you select the platform you want to use to invest.

 - Grow your investments gradually.
 In the same way that a medical student doesn’t start practical training with a quadruple bypass, beginner investors should start slow by investing just a small amount of money at first.
 You can always get more aggressive with your investment approach as you get better and more experienced at investing.

 - Think long-term.
-To score big gains when investing in S&P/ASX 200 Index, a buy-and-hold approach could be worth your while.
+To score big gains when investing, a buy-and-hold approach could be worth your while.
 If you’re going to try to buy and hold the index for a longer stretch of time, make sure to try it only during bull markets, as bear markets usually see indices tumble across the world.

 3. Choose a platform to invest with